sodapopcan/dotfiles/README.md

 ### Alacritty

-In order to use `cmd-q` in the way I want to use it, `cmd-q` must be disabled at the OS level.
-Go to Preferences -> Keyboard -> Shortcuts -> App Shortcuts and override `cmd-q` for Alacritty to something else.
-I do `cmd-shift-ctl-q`.
+In order to use `cmd-q` and `cmd-h` in the ways I want to use them, they must be disabled at the OS level.
+Go to Preferences -> Keyboard -> Shortcuts -> App Shortcuts to override them.
+I prefix with `cmd-ctrl-shift-`.